sigasi/sigasi_insights/content/releasenotes/sigasi-2.11.md

 ----------------------

 -   Better ordering of quick fixes for undeclared signals and variables:
-    A number of users reported that “Declare signal” would be a better default for undeclared signals than changing the name to a similarly named signal.
+    A number of users reported that "Declare signal" would be a better default for undeclared signals than changing the name to a similarly named signal.
 So we changed it.